TIP-Global-Health/eheza-documentation/content/docs/delete-a-person-relationship-group.md

 {{< media image_path="uploads/screenshot-2020-11-20-at-15-54-22.png" class="half full" >}}

-Requirements to validate:

-**Server::**
+### Note the following:

-1. Person can't be marked as deleted if it has measurements.
+1. A Person cannot be marked as deleted if it has measurements.
-2. Marking person as deleted causes all it's relationships and participants (group and encounter) to be marked as deleted.
+2. Marking a person as deleted causes all its relationships and participants (group and encounter) to be marked as deleted.

-**Client:**
+### **On the app**

-Deleted person does not show at search results at:
+Deleted person will no longer show in the search results at:

 * Participant directory (main + creating relationship screen)
 * Individual encounters
-* Group encounter (when either adult or child is marked as deleted).
+* Group encounter (when either adult or child is marked as deleted)

-**Note:** Make sure that device is fully synced, to make it is aware of 'deleted' content.
+_Note: Make sure that the device is fully synced to make it aware of the 'deleted' content._